bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 When starting with an account identifier, the client must resolve the atproto identity to a DID document.
 If starting with a handle, it is critical (mandatory) to bidirectionally verify the handle by checking that the DID document claims the handle (see atproto Handle specification).
 All handle resolution techniques and all atproto-blessed DID methods must be supported to ensure interoperability with all accounts.

 In some client environments, it may be difficult to resolve all identity types.
 For example, handle resolution may involve DNS TXT queries, which are not directly supported from browser apps.
-Client implementations might use alternative techniques (such as DNS-over-HTTP) or could make use of a supporting web service to resolve identities.
+Client implementations might use alternative techniques (such as DNS-over-HTTPS) or could make use of a supporting web service to resolve identities.

 If the auth flow instead starts with a server (hostname or URL), the client will first attempt to fetch Resource Server metadata (and resolve to Authorization Server if found) and then attempt to fetch Authorization Server metadata.
 If either is successful, the client will end up with an identified Authorization Server.
 The Authorization Request and flow will proceed without a `login_hint` or account identifier being bound to the session, but the Authorization Server `issuer` will be bound to the session.